-- develop and utilise a wide range of interpersonal and communication skills that are adaptable and applicable in different situations; - understand the importance of living abroad for a year and of studying another European legal system in another European language; - understand the importance of developing and maintaining a skill set that promotes employability; - develop or enhance their knowledge of another European language.
+- Develop and utilise a wide range of interpersonal and communication skills that are adaptable and applicable in different situations. - Understand the importance of living abroad for a year and of studying another legal system in another language. - Understand the importance of developing and maintaining a skill set that promotes employability. - Enhance their knowledge of the French language.

-Learning, teaching and assessment methods
+Learning, Teaching and Assessment methods